Tulare, California: Climate

-The climate of this agricultural community is varied, with cool and damp winters with a mean temperature of 45 degrees, but very hot dry summers, with a mean temperatures of 95 to 110 degrees.
+The climate of this agricultural community is varied, with cool and damp winters with a mean temperature of 45 degrees, but very hot dry summers, with a mean temperatures of 95 to 110 degrees for about ten months out of the year.
 The mean average rainfall was 10 inches prior to the drought that began in 2012 and remains ongoing as of September 2018.
 Tulare consistently suffers from year round air pollution and air quality that is among the worst in the United States because of both geographic conditions (hemmed in valley, weak winds) and the prevalence of diesel fuel exhaust from farming and truck traffic on Highway 99.
 Farming also exacerbates this because it kicks up tremendous amounts of dust, especially in the late summer and autumn months.